Submitted by Rick Saletta, webmaster for MenloDogOwners.org.

 Finally, put a note on the door reminding guests not to let the dog slip out the door into the busy holiday traffic.

-A little advance planning will assure you can spend a safe and pleasant holiday with your family and friends rather than a day at the vet.
-But if you do need help on Christmas, the South Peninsula 24 hour Emergency Veterinary Clinic at 3045 Middlefield Road in Palo Alto will be open and can be reached at (650) 494-1461.
+A little advance safety planning will assure you can spend a safe and pleasant holiday with your family and friends rather than a day at the vet.
+But if you do need help on Christmas, the South Peninsula 24 hour Emergency Veterinary Clinic located at 3045 Middlefield Road in Palo Alto will be open and can be reached at (650) 494-1461.

 Go to MenloDogOwners.org for more information about this topic and about adoption, doggie day care, boarding, travel tips, and health and wellness.